 Founded in 1976, the African American Museum in Philadelphia was the first museum built by a major U.S. city dedicated to the life and work of African Americans.
 The museum tracks the art, culture and history of African Americans from the pre-Colonial era to the present day.
 The exhibits are constantly being rotated and updated, so it’s a great museum for multiple visits.
 The museum focuses both on local history and the wider scope of the Black experience in America.

-Have you ever been to one of these historic sites?
-Is there any that we forgot to mention on our list?
+Have you ever been to one of these historic sites or museums?
+Are there any sites that we forgot to mention on our list?
 Let us know in the comments below!